 Instructions

-- Divide the young ginger into manageable pieces, and use a spoon to scrape off the thin skin, leaving the red parts intact.
-Then, cut the ginger into thin slices along the fibers using a knife or a slicer.
+- Divide young ginger into manageable pieces and scrape off its thin skin with a spoon, leaving the red parts intact.
+Then, slice the pieces very thinly along the fibers.

 - Fill a pot with plenty of water and bring it to a boil.
-Add the sliced ginger and boil for 1-2 minutes.
+Add the sliced ginger to the pot and boil for 1-2 minutes.
+Remove the ginger to a colander and let it cool.

-- Place the vinegar mixture into a sterilized container.
-Squeeze out any excess water from the young ginger with your hands and add it to the container, then let it marinate in the vinegar mixture for at least one night.
+- Pour the vinegar mixture into a sterilized container.
+Thoroughly squeeze out any excess water from the ginger with your hands, then add it to the container.
+Place the container in the refrigerator to pickle for at least 8 hours (preferably 2 days or more).

 Notes